 We report both the country of origin, gender and age of contributors, subdivided by the English or Chinese portion of the current corpus.
-Our English SMS contributors are from 23 countries (in decreasing order of number of contributors): India, Singapore, USA, Pakistan, UK, Bangladesh, Philippines, Malaysia, China, Sri Lanka, Canada, France, Serbia, Spain, Macedonia, Slovenia, Kenya, Romania, Ghana, Indonesia, Nepal, New Zealand and Nigeria.
-71.3% of them are English native speakers.
-The top three countries, in terms of the number of contributed messages, are Singapore (62.5% of SMS), India (19.6%) and USA (9.9%).
+Our English SMS contributors are from 15 countries (in decreasing order of number of contributors): India, USA, Singapore, UK, Pakistan, Bangladesh, Malaysia, China, Sri Lanka, Canada, France, Serbia, Spain, Macedonia and Philippines.
+64.7% of them are English native speakers.
+The top three countries are Singapore (46.9% of SMS), India (28.2%) and USA (13.5%).
 Our Chinese SMS contributors are from 4 countries: China, Singapore, Malaysia and Taiwan.
-However, the messages are overwhelming from China: China mainlanders contributed 98.4% of the messages, resulting in 99.2% of messages originating from native speakers.

-For the English portion of the corpus, 23.8% come from females, 67.4% are from males, and the remaining 8.8% are unknown.
-For the Chinese portion, 35.8% come from females, 58.0% come from males, and 6.2% are unknown.
+However, the messages are overwhelming from China: China mainlanders contributed 99% of the messages, resulting in 99.8% of messages originating from native speakers.
+As for gender, for the English portion of the corpus, 16.1% come from females, 71.1% from males, and the remaining 12.8% is unknown.
+For the Chinese portion, 34.3% come from females, 59.4% come from males, and 6.3% is unknown.
 The age distribution shows that the majority of contributors in both portions of the corpus are young adults, as displayed in Figure 3.
-In particular, contributors aged 21-25 make up the largest portion, taking up 38.0% of the English and 56.9% of the Chinese SMS contributors, respectively.
-They submitted 39.7% of the English and 66.5% of the Chinese SMS, respectively.
-There is an even higher skew towards the 16-20 age group among English contributors, largely due to the fact that 67.5% of the English SMS originate from local students in our university.
+In particular, contributors aged at 21-25, taking up 39.7% of English and 56.7% of Chinese SMS contributors, respectively, make the biggest contribution to our corpus, submitting 56.9% of English and 66.0% of Chinese SMS respectively.
+This may be reflective of the demographics of crowd-sourcing workers in both MTurk and Zhubajie (Ipeirotis, 2010a; iResearch, 2010).
+There is an even higher skew towards the 16-20 age group among English contributors than the Chinese counterpart, largely due to the fact that 58.1% English SMS originate from local contributors, namely the students in our university.